Knoxville, Tennessee: In popular culture

 Pulitzer Prize-winning author Peter Taylor's last novel in 1994, In the Tennessee Country, refers to a "Knoxville cemetery" where the main character's grandfather (a fictitious politician) is buried.
 This may refer to Old Gray Cemetery, where Taylor's own grandfather, Governor Robert Love Taylor, was originally buried in 1912.

 Swiss travel writer Annemarie Schwarzenbach visited Knoxville in the 1930s, and wrote an essay about the city, "Auf der Schattenseite von Knoxville", which was published in the December 1937 edition of the Swiss magazine, National Zeitung.

 A number of songs and music compositions are about or feature Knoxville as well.
 "The Knoxville Girl", first recorded in 1924, is traditional Appalachian ballad.
 Classical composer Samuel Barber's "Knoxville: Summer of 1915" from 1947 is a voice & orchestra piece based on 1938 short prose by James Agee.
 Dire Straits guitarist Mark Knopfler composed and recorded a honky-tonk song entitled "Daddy's Gone to Knoxville" on his 2002 solo album, The Ragpicker's Dream, "The Ballad of Thunder Road" by Robert Mitchum references Knoxville's Bearden community, and other musicians such as Steve Earle, Ronnie Milsap, and Hank Williams, Jr. have mentioned the city in lyrics.
 Hank Williams, Hank Jr.'s father, spent his last day alive in Knoxville as well.
 Country singer Kenny Chesney is from Knoxville.

 A number of early country music songs were recorded in Knoxville as the "St. James Sessions" in 1930, such as "Satan is Busy In Knoxville" by Leola Manning.

-Sister cities

-Knoxville has seven sister cities as designated by Sister Cities International: